Longjohn1/Oval-Beam-Kerf-Offset/README.md

 # Oval Beam Kerf Offset

-A browser-based tool for calculating and tracing accurate kerf offsets for laser cutters with oval or asymmetric beams.
+A browser-based tool for calculating and tracing accurate kerf offset for laser cutters with oval or asymmetric beams.

 ## What it does